wygulmage/xmobar/readme.md

     limit for percentage calculation.
   - `--maxtemp`: temperature in degree Celsius, that sets the upper limit for percentage calculation.
+  - `--hwmonitor-path`: this monitor tries to find coretemp devices by looking for them in directories following the pattern `/sys/bus/platform/devices/coretemp.*/hwmon/hwmon*`, but some processors (notably Ryzen) might expose those files in a different tree (e.g., my Ryzen Thinkpad puts them in `/sys/class/hwmon/hwmon3`).
+With this option, it is possible to explicitly specify the full path to the directory where the `tempN_label` and `tempN_input` files are located.
 - Thresholds refer to temperature in degree Celsius
 - Variables that can be used with the `-t`/`--template` argument:
             `max`, `maxpc`, `maxbar`, `maxvbar`, `maxipat`,